IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 <img src="SST_MODISA_7-day_rollingavg_n.png" width="400" />

-## Current Conditions at MEDS Buoys
+## MEDS Buoys 2021 SST:

-The daily mean sea surface temperature of 2021 is shown (coloured line) against the climatological mean (grey line) and 10th and 90th percentiles (grey shading).
-The start of the 2021 "Heat Dome" heatwave is delineated by a dashed vertical line placed at 2021-06-26.
+The plots below show sea surface temperature measured at Canadian MEDS buoys (left), with a map of available data (right).
+The 2021 daily mean sea surface temeprature at each buoy are shown as coloured lines, plotted over the buoy climatological mean (grey line) and 10th and 90th percentiles (grey shading).
+All buoys have a data record longer than 25 years.
+The beginning of the 2021 "Heat Dome" heatwave is delineated by a dashed vertical line on 2021-06-26.

 <img src="Daily_mean_buoy_overview.png" width="1000" />